LLLichlet/CreateABNums/README.md

 # CreateABNums
-A simple calculator for guidance to craft nums 0-9 in Create: Above and Beyond.
+A simple calculator for guidance to craft nums 0-9 in _Create: Above and Beyond_.

 Robustness is not guaranteed.
 Results for reference only.